Native Bees – Most Welcome Visitors to the Garden

-Most of us a very familiar with the honey bee Apis mellifera: they are regular visitors to every garden and their pollinating skills have made them a vital part of commercial food production world-wide.
+Most of us are very familiar with the honey bee Apis mellifera: they are regular visitors to every garden and their pollinating skills have made them a vital part of commercial food production world-wide.

 But this species is not a native to Australia, even though feral hives have become very common and, in some cases, problematic where they compete with other critters for nesting spaces.